February 1st: Monday

 BRs: Steven Blumrosen, Richmond Davis, John Freeman, Robert Hayes, Robert Hyslop, Tyler Rivas, Robert Rowell, William Torvik

-2015 Annual Dues are $93.00, and are now past due.
-Payments by check or money order, made out to the Lodge, PLEASE.
+Official Notice: 2016 Annual Dues are now due!
+Dues are $93.00 and are payable by check or money order, made out to the Lodge.
 Thanks!

 Our Website – www.mm56.org